needle-mirror/com.unity.profiling.core/Documentation~/profilermarker-guide.md

 **Note:** The ProfilerMarker supports up to three numeric parameters: [ProfilerMarker\<TP1\>](../api/Unity.Profiling.ProfilerMarker-1.html), [ProfilerMarker\<TP1, TP2\>](../api/Unity.Profiling.ProfilerMarker-2.html) and [ProfilerMarker\<TP1, TP2, TP3\>](../api/Unity.Profiling.ProfilerMarker-3.html).

-## Using ProfilerMarker with a string parameter
+## How to add string parameter to instrumentation sample

 Similarly, when you load level or data files you might want to see the name of the level or file which took longer than expected to process.
 Use [ProfilerMarkerExtension](../api/Unity.Profiling.ProfilerMarkerExtension.html) methods to pass a string parameter along with a Profiler sample: